Planned Flat-Coated Retriever litter

 AKC Breeder with H.E.A.R.T., AKC Breeder of Merit, Professional Groomer, Certificate in Managing Genetics for the Future (Institute of Canine Biology), Puppy Culture Breeder, Avidog Associate.

-Renee has been a member of Good Dog for about 5 years
+Renee has been a member of Good Dog for over 5 years

 Renee was screened for responsible practices and has been a member since 2020.